-Warwick Financial Management MSc vs CASS Finance MScWatch
+Warwick Financial Management MSc vs CASS Finance MScWatch this thread

 I thought I'd start this thread in regards to a new MSc course offered by Warwick Business School.
 The Financial Management MSc, which currently, has very little available information due to it being a completely new course.